 Upon entering the directory so thoughtfully created by the tar command, one is greeted by files upon files and folders upon folders.
 Indeed, it may be slightly disorienting - even off-putting - to those uninitiated to Unix-like systems; but, as one is swift to notice, there are two helpful documents to guide us in our installation journey: a README.md and an INSTALL document.
-Therein you will find a lot of information that will be imperative for installing Inferno; thus, let us first take a look at the README.
+Therein you will find a lot of information imperative in performing in our task of installing Inferno; thus, let us first take a look at the README.

 Inside the README one finds general information regarding the operating system, detailing its creators and purpose.
-Additionally it highlights what makes it so interesting - yet also similar to Unix: -
+Additionally, it highlights what makes it so interesting - yet also similar to Unix: -